Gaurav560/https-javaexpert.hashnode.dev-/clpxcvc8o000008l6auvz1wil.md

 * **Final by Default:** Records are implicitly `final`, meaning they cannot be further subclassed.
 If you attempt to extend a record, you'll get a compilation error.
 This restriction ensures that the behavior of records, particularly their automatic methods, remains consistent.

 * ```java
       // Attempting to extend the Student record
       // This will result in a compilation error
       // public class ExtendedStudent extends Student {
       //     // Compilation error: 'ExtendedStudent' cannot inherit from final 'Student'
       // }
     ```

 * In Java, records can implement interfaces just like regular classes.
 When a record implements an interface, it means that the record class agrees to provide concrete implementations for all the methods declared in that interface.

-    In the below code,u can see that we have a record named Student that has three fields and implements an interface Displayable.
+    In the below code, you can see that we have a record named Student that has three fields and implements an interface Displayable.

     ```java
     interface Displayable {